Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 - <strong> Water scarcity</strong> is a major issue, with agriculture accounting for 70% of global freshwater withdrawals.
 EcoSync’s sensors monitor soil moisture, humidity, and rainfall, optimizing irrigation to reduce water waste.

-- <strong> Climate change</strong> leads to unpredictable weather, affecting crop yields.
-EcoSync provides real-time weather data and AI-driven recommendations, helping farmers make informed decisions about planting and harvesting.
+- <strong>Climate change</strong> creates unpredictable weather patterns that disrupt crop yields.
+EcoSync delivers real-time weather updates, 24-hour data, and a 15-day forecast, combined with AI-driven insights, enabling farmers to make informed decisions on planting and harvesting.

 - Farmers often lack <strong> precise information </strong>, leading to inefficient resource use.
 Our comprehensive data collection and AI recommendations enable precise resource management, improving yields and reducing costs.